 Keep tuned in!

 I have already covered the three talent magnets which were discussed by David Sturt.
-In the next blog, I will write about the other three talent magnets and the implications for the organizations with regards to the same.
+YOu can read about the other three talent magnets here: Appreciating, taking care and leading people: Key to culture building.